panupam/C/README.md

 #C
-This is my directory for codes of C
+This is my directory for codes of C it also helps in making and exicutig commands